-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.
-These are service providers which include Office Depot and Staples.
-These companies are more likely to have goods you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move onto revolving store credit.

 Use the corporation’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to purchase, repair, and take care of vehicles.
+Use this credit to purchase fuel, and to repair and take care of vehicles.
 Make certain to apply using the business’s EIN.

 Know what is happening with your credit.
 Make certain it is being reported and attend to any errors as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
 Update the relevant information if there are mistakes or the information is incomplete.